moviemasher/moviemasher.js/bower_components/opentype.js/README.md

 * `glyphs`: an indexed list of Glyph objects.
 * `unitsPerEm`: X/Y coordinates in fonts are stored as integers.
 This value determines the size of the grid.
 Common values are 2048 and 4096.
+* `ascender`: Distance from baseline of highest ascender.
+In font units, not pixels.
+* `descender`: Distance from baseline of lowest descender.
+In font units, not pixels.

 #### `Font.getPath(text, x, y, fontSize, options)`
 Create a Path that represents the given text.